Contents Home

 In the course of 1915, Voynich organised a series of exhibitions of his most interesting items (manuscripts and early prints), which always attracted a lot of visitors and media attention.
 After exhibitions in Princeton University and New York city, in October he exhibited about 260 items at the Art Institute of Chicago and continued at the University of Michigan (early Nov.), the University of Illinois (mid Nov.), the Albright Art Gallery in Buffalo (mid Dec.) and other museums.
 During this tour he sold a number of his items to the places visited.

-By this time, Voynich had published at least 34 catalogues, usually well over 100 pages (K.16).
+By this time, Voynich had published at least 34 catalogues, usually well over 100 pages (K.17).
 Many of these have become rare collector's items themselves.
 Complete sets of these can be found in the Grolier club in New York (which preserves the documentation of Voynich's business from 1916 till after his death), and in the State University of New York, Binghamton University Libraries.
 By the time he issued catalogue 31, he ran (or was associated with) book stores in London, Paris, Florence, Warsaw and Vienna.
-In the course of his antiquarian career he sold a total of 3800 volumes to the British Museum (K.17).
+In the course of his antiquarian career he sold a total of 3800 volumes to the British Museum (K.18).

-At some point during their marriage, the Voyniches unofficially adopted a daughter Winifred Eisenhardt, who later became Winifred Gaye.
+At some point during their marriage, the Voynich couple unofficially adopted a daughter Winifred Eisenhardt, who later became Winifred Gaye.
 Towards the end of the 1920's both his business and his health started to deteriorate.
 The physical hardships he had endured as a prisoner in Poland and Siberia had compromised his health.
 His lungs were damaged by tuberculosis and heavy smoking, and in 1929 he contracted pneumonia while in England, from which he would not recover.
 After his return to the USA he died on 19 March 1930.
-His last will and testament has recently been uncovered by Farley Katz (K.18).
-His long-time secretary-manager Anne M. Nill became Ethel s 'companion'.
-The two women lived together for thirty years, initially in Brooklyn and later in an apartment at London Terrace on West 24th Street in the heart of Manhattan, continuing Voynich's rare book business with moderate success.
-Ethel died in 1960 and Anne Nill in 1961.
+Some time before his death, he told his wife about the secret deal he had made with the Jesuits in 1912, which included his famous cipher manuscript (K.19).

 By all accounts, Wilfrid Voynich was a brilliant man whose 'seductive' personality, facility with languages (he supposedly spoke 18 languages), wide-ranging knowledge, and keen entrepreneurial skills made him a highly successful book dealer.
 An interesting assessment of his character was made by Stefan Juszczynski, a member of the London polish socialist party (see note K.4):